aforoughi1/IntelligentOne/README.md

 ![FSO Chart](/images/IntelligentOneScreenshot5.png)

-#### Average Directional Index(ADX)
+#### Average Directional Index (ADX)

-**Average Directional Index** (ADX) is a technical indicator used to measure the strength of a trend in the price series of a financial instrument.
+Average Directional Index is a technical indicator used to measure the strength of a trend in the price series of a financial instrument.
 It is often evaluated alongside the +DI (Positive Directional Indicator) and –DI (Negative Directional Indicator) to assess both trend strength and trend direction.

 - When **+DI is above –DI**, the trend is considered to be **bullish** (an uptrend).